 About 55 percent of B2B small businesses don’t believe they’re effective at content marketing.
 Manpower is a crucial ingredient for effective content marketing, so it’s important to have the right team in place.
 Too often businesses falsely assume they can ask someone from accounting or other unrelated department to write, edit and market pieces through social media channels.
 But this mindset limits results (and increases typos).

-As the architect of the project, this person is responsible for conceptualizing all of the moving parts.
+As the architect of the project, this person is responsible for conceptualizing all of the moving parts — and making sure they align with your strategy.
 If an infographic needs to be created or an article or ebook needs to be written, this is the person who determines the subject matter, based on research and trends.

 If you’re hoping for organic traction, someone with SEO knowledge needs to be a mainstay on your team.
 The good news: With the right training, any intelligent person can grasp the key fundamentals to optimize your organization’s content and have it rank better in the SERPs.
 But if you want the best and have the financial resources, hire an SEO expert to audit your content.